skypyproject/skypy/README.rst

 intention the simulations can then be compared to data as part of an inference pipeline.

-Currently, SkyPy involves the following modules:
+Currently, SkyPy implements the following modules:

 * Galaxies_: morphology, luminosity and redshift distributions
 * Pipelines_ to generate populations of astronomical objects